We are on the left coast today here in Southern California at our satellite studios in Los Angeles.

 This is while Obama has around the time of the stimulus, actually.

-If I forgot that I expect that most everybody else did, except the veterans who remembered hearing it and were affected by it, or thought they might be affected by it.
+Now, I just have to interject here, if I forgot that, I expect that most everybody else did, except the veterans who remembered hearing it and were affected by it, or thought they might be affected by it.

-But I it's impossible to keep it.
+But it's impossible to keep.

-You can't remember every assault on the traditions and institutions this country that this regime has made.
+You can't remember every assault on the traditions and institutions of this country that this regime has made.

-That's why Rush Limbaugh.com is so valuable.
+That's why rushlimbaugh.com is so valuable.

 It is a gold mine.

-And it's a subscriber-based website, obviously, but we also have a free side at Rushlimbaugh.com, which features a lot of information itself.
+And it's a subscriber-based website, obviously, but we also have a free side at rushlimbaugh.com, which features a lot of information itself.

-But I mean, this is once again a reminder, if I don't mind saying so.
+But, I mean, this is, once again, a reminder, if I don't mind saying so.

-It really, how worthwhile and valuable chronicling what happens every day on this program has been.
+I mean, if I don't, who will, really, how worthwhile and valuable chronicling what happens every day on this program has been.

-And that's what Rush Limbaugh.com is.
+And that's what RushLimbaud.com is.

 So again, it was a CNN story.